kendaodeveloper/spotify-luizalabs/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://127.0.0.1:3000](http://127.0.0.1:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+**Important:** Use `127.0.0.1` instead of `localhost`, because `127.0.0.1` is the callback address registered in the Spotify Developer Dashboard.
+Using `localhost` will cause issues with OAuth redirects and storage access.

 ### `npm test`